-- (2) Selection of Arbitrator. - (a) A permanent panel of six (6) arbitrators will be maintained by the parties.
-An arbitrator shall be selected from the panel to hear grievances through random drawing.
-Within seven (7) calendar days after the Public Safety Director receives the notification of the Lodge's intention to proceed to arbitration, the parties' representatives shall meet to select the arbitrator.
-Once selected, the arbitrator's name will no longer be available for selection until all remaining arbitrators on the panel have been selected. - (b) The arbitrator shall be notified of his/her selection to hear a grievance by a joint letter from the Director of the Department of Human Resources or designee and the Lodge, requesting that he/she set a date and time for the hearing subject to the availability of the City and Lodge Representatives, provided that the hearing must be held within sixty (60) calendar days following the selection of the arbitrator.
-If the selected arbitrator is unable to schedule the hearing within the sixty (60) day period, either the City or the Lodge may initiate the process to select another arbitrator from the panel through random drawing. - (c) After all arbitrators on the panel have been selected once, the above process of selection using random drawing will be repeated. - (3) Authority of Arbitrator.
+(2) Selection of Arbitrator.

+- (a) A permanent panel of six (6) arbitrators will be maintained by the parties.
+An arbitrator shall be selected from the panel to hear grievances through random drawing at a regularly scheduled meeting once per month; if that meeting does not take place, then the arbitrator will be selected within fourteen (14) days.
+Once selected, the arbitrator's name will no longer be available for selection until all remaining arbitrators on the panel have been selected. - (b) Within seven days of the selection of the arbitrator, the arbitrator shall be notified of his/her selection to hear a grievance by an email from the Lodge, copying the Director of the Department of Human Resources or designee, requesting that he/she set a date and time for the hearing subject to the availability of the City and Lodge Representatives, provided that the hearing should be held within three hundred and sixty-five (365) calendar days following the selection of the arbitrator.
+If the selected arbitrator is unable to schedule the hearing within the three hundred and sixty-five (365) day period, either the City or the Lodge may initiate the process to select another arbitrator from the panel through random drawing. - (c) After all arbitrators on the panel have been selected once, the above process of selection using random drawing will be repeated. - (3) Authority of Arbitrator.
 The arbitrator shall conduct a fair and impartial hearing on the grievance, hearing and recording testimony from both parties and applying generally accepted arbitration rules.
 The arbitrator shall have no authority to add to, detract from, modify, or otherwise change any of the terms or provisions of this Contract.
-The decision of the arbitrator shall be final and binding on all parties. - (4) Arbitrability.
-Where the City disputes the arbitrability of a grievance that has been submitted to arbitration, the arbitrator shall first decide the question of arbitrability before rendering a decision on the merits of the grievance.

-- (5) Consolidation.
+The decision of the arbitrator shall be final and binding on all parties.

+- (4) Arbitrability.
+Where the City disputes the arbitrability of a grievance that has been submitted to arbitration, the arbitrator shall first decide the question of arbitrability before rendering a decision on the merits of the grievance. - (5) Consolidation.
 More than one grievance involving the same or similar issues may be submitted to the same arbitrator by mutual agreement of the parties. - (6) Arbitration Costs.
 The costs of any proofs produced at the direction of the arbitrator, the fee of the arbitrator, and the rent, if any, for the hearing room shall be borne equally by the parties.
 The expenses of any non-member witnesses shall be borne, if at all, by the party calling them.
 The fees of the court reporter shall be paid by the party asking for one; however, such fees shall be split equally if both parties desire a reporter or request a copy of any transcript or if a written transcript is requested by the arbitrator.
 Any affected member in attendance for such hearing shall not lose pay or any benefits to the extent such hearing hours are during his/her normally scheduled working hours on the day of the hearing. - (7) Arbitrator's Findings.
 The arbitrator shall render in writing his/her findings as quickly as possible within thirty (30) calendar days after the close of the hearing or the receipt of post hearing briefs whichever is later.
 The arbitrator shall forward such findings, and all supporting data, to the Public Safety Director, City Attorney, Lodge President and Lodge Attorney.